1 in Sleep Product Research

 The vinyl of a water bed can produce a limited initial odor.

 Generally, only those models that contain memory foam and or synthetic / blended latex – in other words, hybrid models – have reports of significant off gassing.

 All-natural, all-latex mattresses seldom have reports of off gassing, but they may have an initial rubber smell.
 Models that contain synthetic / blended latex and or foam can off gas considerably.

 Futon mattresses usually have a different off gassing odor than that of the other mattress types.
 It tends to be reported as being musty rather than chemical-like.

-Memory foam has the most reports of off gassing, the majority of owners do not report a significant problem.
+While memory foam has the most reports of off gassing, the majority of owners do not report a significant problem.
 See memory foam off gassing odor for more analysis.

 IN THE NEWS: Sleep Like The Dead's research findings have appeared in such news publications as Barron's • Toronto Star • St. Louis Post-Dispatch • Edmonton Journal • Woman's World • The Consumerist • The Gazette • Ottawa Citizen